RaphaelIT7/gmod-holylib/README.md

 #### holylib_voicechat_threads(default `1`)
 The number of threads the voicechat can use for async stuff.<br>
 voicechat.LoadVoiceStream and voicechat.SaveVoiceStream currently use it,<br>
-originally I expected thoes both functions to be far slower but they turned out to be quite fast.
+originally I expected those both functions to be far slower but they turned out to be quite fast.

 ### holylib_voicechat_updateinterval(default `0.1`)
 How often we call PlayerCanHearPlayersVoice for the actively talking players.<br>